meanhub/componentlib.org/CONTRIBUTING.md

     keywords: ['date', 'time', 'datepicker', 'calendar', 'daterange'] }
 ```

+For CodePen if the url is of format `https://codepen.io/:user/pen/:id`
+You can pick the `user` and `id` fields from the url params above.

 Please make sure that a thumbnail is added to the component page in http://localhost:4200 for the JSON you added.
 Also the demo should show within the thumbnail body.
 All links that show up in the thumbnail should redirect to the correct page.